Skip to main content

 Is your budget under $300 per person?

 In Iceland, $150-250 gets you a full-day glacier hike or ice cave tour with certified guide and all equipment.
-In New Zealand, a quality heli-hike starts at $559 — and that's a premium, life-changing experience, not a commodity tour.
+In New Zealand, a quality heli-hike starts at $559 — and that's a premium, premium experience, not a commodity tour.

 Iceland for budget-friendly glacier experiences